Skip to content

 Name Type Description

 ...
-String Headers required by the API provider
+String Additional headers required by the API provider.

-Dhali forwards all query strings to the linked API.
+• All query strings are forwarded to the linked API.

 The execution was successful.
-You will receive a response with the following headers:
+The response will include the following headers:

 Name Type Description